 However, expat life in Korea is a lot more than just having fun and seeing new things.
 There are real life issues to deal with and the ride is not always smooth, especially when you don’t understand the local language, things don’t make sense, or the weather gets you down.

 My point is living the expat life, in Korea or elsewhere, has good days and bad days.
 It’s a life I’ve chosen and one I have few regrets embarking on, but it’s not always easy.
 Would I give it up and go back to England?
 Probably not any time soon.

-If you want a different perspective into expat life in Korea as an expat, then be sure to read more about living abroad in Jeonju in the article below.
+If you want a different perspective into expat life in Korea as an expat, then be sure to read more about living abroad in Jeonju.

 If you want to know what I find so great about living in Korea as an expat, then keep on reading.